drenn08/to-do-service-au25/docs/api/task.md

 Contains information about tasks stored for the users of the service.

-To have a task in the service, the user must be added to the service first.
+To have a task in the service, the user must already exist in the system.
 Learn more about the [user resource](user.md).

 ## Resource properties